 Brian C. Hales is the author of seven books dealing with Mormon polygamy—most notably the three-volume, Joseph Smith’s Polygamy: History and Theology (Greg Kofford Books, 2013).
 His Modern Polygamy and Mormon Fundamentalism: The Generations after the Manifesto received the “Best Book of 2007 Award” from the John Whitmer Historical Association.
 He has presented at numerous meetings and symposia and published articles in the Journal of Mormon History, Mormon Historical Studies, Dialogue, as well as contributing chapters to The Persistence of Polygamy series.
 Much of his research materials are available at www.MormonPolygamyDocuments.org.

-Webmasters Brian and Laura Hales are solely responsible for material on this website, which is NOT officially associated with The Church of Jesus Christ of Latter-day Saints.
-The tabs to the left provide additional details regarding why this website has been developed and information concerning the webmasters.
+Webmaster Brian Hales is solely responsible for material on this website, which is NOT officially associated with The Church of Jesus Christ of Latter-day Saints.